axe-api/docs/docs/01-introduction/README.md

 - [ ] Easy API **testing**
 - [ ] **Cookbook** section on documentation

+Also, you can see more about feature requests in the [issue list](https://github.com/adonisx/adonisx/issues?q=is%3Aopen+is%3Aissue+label%3Aenhancement).

 ## Contribution Guide

 ### What do I need to know to help?